RoadieHQ/marketing-site/content/docs/details/permissions/index.md

 ## Introduction

-**This feature is currently in the process of being rolled out.
-If you want access, please contact our support or sales teams.**

 Roadie comes with RBAC out of the box.
 We provide 4 default roles: `admin`, `viewer`, `maintainer` and `tech-insights-admin`.
 It is possible to also define custom roles - please contact our sales team if this is something you are interested in.

 | Name                | Description                                                                                                                    |